Cooking is one of my passions. I like to make nutritious and tasty foods at home without using preservatives or artificial colors.

 Capsicum raita is a mildly spicy, delicious, and aromatic dish containing grated coconut, dry red chilies, and cumin seeds.
 The red pepper has a mild sweetness, crunchiness, and an appetizing aroma that continues even after roasting or cooking.
 And while it belongs to the pepper family, it is not hot.

-Capsicum boosts immunity.
-It is high in vitamin A, vitamin B-6, and vitamin C. Studies show that capsicum has fewer calories than similar veggies.
-It can help reduce cholesterol levels in the body.
-The vitamin E in them helps to maintain skin and makes hair look youthful.
+Capsicum (bell pepper) can boost immunity due to its high levels of vitamin A, vitamin B-6, and vitamin C, and it contains fewer calories than similar veggies.
+It can also help reduce cholesterol levels in the body, and the vitamin E in them helps to maintain healthy skin and hair.

 |Prep time||Cook time||Ready in||Yields|

 - 1 cup capsicum (bell pepper), roughly chopped

 - 1 cup yogurt or curds, medium sour

 - 1/2 tsp cumin seeds